 - Experience with Microsoft Word, and Excel

 - Ability to work with a degree of autonomy

-- Enjoyment of working and interacting with
+- Enjoyment of working and interacting with a variety of people

-in public service as well as a wide variety of
+- Must be flexible, courteous, and interested in public service as well as a wide variety of public functions

-- Excellent communication, writing, and
+- Excellent communication, writing, and analytical skills

 - Ability to work well with others

-- Foreign language skills (especially Spanish) a
+- Foreign language skills (especially Spanish) a plus

 South Bend Mayor Pete Buttigieg’s office is a small one, with just a handful of full-time staffers steering a city government responsible for over 100,000 residents.
 Perched on the 14th floor of the County-City Government Building, the office has a commanding viewpoint over what I’ve found to be a small but mighty Midwestern city.
 Every day has brought something different; I’ve been handed more responsibility than I expected, and I love going to work each morning.